Are you wondering if you should use Google Site Kit?

 - Direct: These are visitors that enter the URL of your website in the web browser or have bookmarked your site

-- Email: Visitors that click on a link in the email that you sent and then visit your website
+- Email: Visitors that click on a link in an email that links to your site

-Search funnel report by Google Site Kit shows the impressions and clicks your website got over a time period.
+The Search Traffic report by Google Site Kit shows the impressions and clicks your website got over the last 28 days.
 It combines data from Google Analytics and Search Console to present you with the report.

 From the report, you can see how many people viewed your website (impressions), how many clicks you got, the number of unique visitors, and how many goals were completed (if you have goals set up).

 If you’re wondering what search terms people use to find your website, then this is the report you should look for.
 It gives you the top search queries for your site, so you know which keywords are ranking on the first page of Google.
 You can then use the data to improve your search rankings.

-The Popularity report in Google Site Kit also shows the most popular content on your website.
-It displays pages that get the most traffic, including the top search term that’s associated with the page.
+The next report in Google Site Kit also shows the most popular content on your website.
+It displays pages that get the most traffic.

 This data is valuable for your developers, as they can use it to find ways to increase the load time of your website.

 The last report that Google Site Kit shows is AdSense.
 It provides you an overview of your site’s overall Google AdSense performance.
 If you’re using AdSense to monetize your website, then this report is important for you.

 It shows the estimated earnings for the past 28 days.
 Using the AdSense report, you can also view your ad impressions, earnings per thousand pageviews (RPM), and page CTR (click-through rate).

 The Bad: Shortcomings of Google Site Kit